shivam-kadwade/javascript-in-background/service-workers/README.md

 A service worker can execute a code for 5 use-cases sync, background-sync, fetch, push. and payment handler even if the browser is closed provided that the browser is in memory

 When a installed service worker is started again activated after an event, It cannot access stored data/variables from previous execution as the execution context is newly created

+Because service workers act as middleware between your site and the internet, it’s really important that information is secure and encrypted.
+As a result, service workers will only work on sites that have an SSL certificate installed.